Resident Evil 2: Sales

 Weekly Famitsu named it Japan's best-selling game for the first half of 1998, with sales of 2.13 million units.
 By August 1998, 2,298,814 copies were sold in Japan.
-According to the NPD Group, it was 1998's sixth best-selling game in the United States.
+According to the NPD Group, it was 1998's sixth best-selling game in the United States by unit sales.
 At the 1999 Milia festival in Cannes, Resident Evil 2 took home a "Gold" prize for revenues above or in the European Union during 1998.
 With 4.96 million copies sold, the original PlayStation version of Resident Evil 2 was a commercial success, and is the franchise's best-selling game on a single platform.
 By March 1999, approximately 11 million units of all versions of Resident Evil and Resident Evil 2 had been sold worldwide, including 810,000 copies of Resident Evil 2: Dual Shock Ver.
 In Japan, 17,973 copies of the Nintendo 64 and GameCube versions were sold.
 In the United States, 326,397 copies of the Nintendo 64 version were sold.
 Chinese version of the game for PC got nearly 300,000 copies sold, which encourage Capcom to release another title in this language like Dino Crisis.